Xaprb

 MySQL Checksum Filter

 For efficiency reasons and to be as general-purpose as possible, the checksum tool itself doesn’t process its output, and in fact doesn’t even output in sorted order.
-However, the output is specifically designed to be easy to parse and manipulate with standard command-line tools like awk and sort.
+However, the output is specifically designed to be easy to parse and manipulate with standard command-line tools like awk

 It’s not in my nature to make you do that work yourself, so I included a tool that will do it for you.
 It sorts input and makes sure the checksums and row counts for a given table match on all servers.
 You can either pipe the checksums directly into it, or give it a list of files to process (handy when you need to run the checksum in different places, pipe their outputs to files, and then process the files).

-If you use it to filter the output I showed above, you’ll see nothing by default, because the tables have identical checksums — thus there’s nothing to see.
+If you use it to filter the output I showed above, you’ll see nothing by default, because the tables have identical checksums—thus there’s nothing to see.

 About MySQL Toolkit